Gaurav1251/Devops_Tasks/Docker/README.md

 Before you start working with the tasks, ensure you have:

-Docker installed on your system.
+Docker installed on your system.(if not run the Docker.sh file on ubuntu system only)<br>
 Basic knowledge of Docker commands (e.g., docker pull, docker run, docker build).

 <br>